ssh

 If you don’t want someone to steal your private key you can encrypt it.
 Doing this even if you have filesystem encryption would be wise if you were in a hostile environment such as a cloud server, or use features such as ssh agent forwarding (long story), or are just generally cautious.

-Constantly decrypting the key with a password is annoying; for this we use ssh-agent, which is slightly subtle and complicated and I have a feeling I am endangering myself by not understanding how it magically decrypts stuff for me.
+Typing a password to decrypt the key all the time is annoying; for this I use ssh-agent.
+It is somewhat magical and and I worry I’m endangering myself by not understanding how the subtleties of how it decrypts stuff for me.

 eval "$(ssh-agent -s)"